jmhessel/fmpytorch/README.md

 A library for factorization machines in pytorch.
 A factorization machine is like a linear model, except multiplicative interaction terms between the variables are modeled as well.

 The input to a factorization machine layer is a vector, and the output is a scalar.
 Batching is fully supported.

 This is a work in progress.
 Feedback and bugfixes welcome!
 Hopefully you find the code useful.

+## Factorization Machine brief intro

+A linear model, given a vector `x` models its output `y` as

+(images/linear_model.png)

+where `w` are the learnable weights of the model.

+However, the interactions between the input variables `x_i` is purely additive.
+In some cases, it might be useful to model the interactions between your variables, e.g., `x_i * x_j`.
+You could add terms into your model like

+(images/second_order.png)

+However, this introduces a large number of `w2` variables.
+Specifically, there are `O(n^2)` parameters introduced in this formulation, one for each interaction pair.
+A factorization machine approximates `w2` using low dimensional factors, i.e.,

+(images/fm.png)

+where each `v_i` is a low-dimensional vector.

 ## Currently supported features